raquelrguima/raquelrguima.github.io/index.md

 Dr. Guimaraes is currently a Post Doctoral Research Fellow at the [International Institute for Applied Systems Analysis](https://www.iiasa.ac.at/staff/staff.php?type=auto&visibility=visible&search=true&login=guimaraes) (IIASA, Austria) and in the [Wittgenstein Center for Demography and Human Capital](http://www.wittgensteincentre.org/en/staff/member/guimaraes.htm).
 She is in a sabbatical leave as a Professor in the [Department of Economics at Federal University of Paraná](http://www.sociaisaplicadas.ufpr.br/portal/depecon/) (Brazil).

 Raquel teaches courses in economic demography, development microeconomics and econometric methods for public policy evaluation.
-Her current research interests include migration and vulnerability, risks and simulation models.
+Her current research interests include population and environmental change, human capital quality projections and demography of education.

 Dr. Guimaraes graduated from Federal University of Minas Gerais, Brazil, in 2007 with degree in economics.
 She completed an MA degree in International Comparative Education at Stanford University (2011) and earned a doctorate in demography from Federal University of Minas Gerais in 2014.